What is Vitamin D?

 - Breastfed infants with mothers who have high risk of vitamin D deficiency

-- Consuming both too much animal protein and too much calcium decreases vitamin D’s important metabolic conversion to 1,25 D in the kidneys.
-As cow’s milk is high in both, research shows high consumption of dairy products is a risk factor in low vitamin D status.
+Consuming both too much animal protein and too much calcium decreases vitamin D’s important metabolic conversion to 1,25 D in the kidneys.

 What happens if I don’t get enough Vitamin D?

-The well known effects of deficiency are rickets, causing bowed legs and knocked knees in children, and osteomalacia in adults where bones become soft and weak, increasing the risk of fractures.
-Other deficiency symptoms include sore muscles, low energy, fatigue, reduced immunity, high blood pressure, depression, memory loss, mood fluctuations and erratic sleep patterns.
+The well-known most serious effects of deficiency are rickets, causing bowed legs and knocked knees in children, and osteomalacia in adults where bones become soft and weak, increasing the risk of fractures.
+Prior to this stage, smaller deficiency symptoms include sore muscles, low energy, fatigue, reduced immunity, high blood pressure, depression, memory loss, mood fluctuations and erratic sleep patterns can present in the body.

 What do we know about Vitamin D levels in relation to health conditions?